i5hi/cngateway/README.md

 ## setup

-- add cert.pem to the root directory for tests
+- add `certs/cert.pem` to the root directory for tests

-- if you are testing outside the cyphernodeappsnet, only run `cargo test local`
+- if you are testing outside the cyphernodeappsnet (gatekeeper bound to localhost), only run

+`cargo test local`

-- if you want to test within the cyphernodeappsnet, use the docker-compose and run `docker exec -it cngateway sh -c 'cargo test cyphernodeappsnet'`
+- if you want to test within the cyphernodeappsnet, use the docker-compose and run

+`docker exec -it cngateway sh -c 'cargo test cyphernodeappsnet'`

 ## usage